pmcelhaney/advent-of-code-2022/plan.md

 }

+function preProcessLine(preProcess, line, index) {
+  return preProcess(line);
+  // returns {line?, answer?, hash?, initialState?}
+  // optional, overrides the regular preprocessing for cases where
+  // I want to put S and E characters on a map
+}

 // This function finds out what day + part to run from process.argv
 // It then runs through all of the input files in the corresponding directory
 // If the input file has a line starting with $$answer: it reports whether the answer is correct